JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 ## # … with 1,365 more rows
 ```

-In a [previous tutorial](/blog/making-vowel-plots-in-r-part-2), I show how to accomplish this task using the following `gather`, then `separate`, and then `spread`.
+In a [previous tutorial](/blog/making-vowel-plots-in-r-part-2), I show how to accomplish this task using `gather`, then `separate`, and then `spread` all in a row.
 It was a whole ordeal.

 ```r
 joey %>%